-“IP applications and cases before IP registry not affected by limitation; confirms Delhi High Court”
+“IP applications and cases before IP registry not affected by limitation; confirms Delhi HC”

 IP prosecution and application stages before IP registry not affected by limitation; confirms Delhi High Court.